-- Zimmerman Bank.
-Founded, 5 273; obtains new charter, 278. - Zoldak, Father.
+Zimmerman Bank.
+Founded, 5 273; obtains

+now charter, 278.

+Zoldak, Father.
 His work among Ruthenians of the West, 11 186.

-MANUSCRIPT SOURCES OF THE HISTORY OF NEW FRANCE AND THE FRENCH REGIME IN THE PUBLIC ARCHIVES, OTTAWA
+MANUSCRIPT SOURCES OF THE HISTORY OF NEW FRANCE AND THE FRENCH RÉGIME IN THE PUBLIC ARCHIVES, OTTAWA

-THE following are in the Public Archives of Canada at Ottawa, being transcripts of the originals in Paris and London.
-Most of them are calendared in various Reports on the Canadian Archives which are indicated at the proper place, but in making use of these calendars it must be remem-bered that they are neither detailed nor complete.
+The following are in the Public Archives of Canada at Ottawa, being transcripts of the originals in Paris and London.
+Most of them are calendared in various Reports on the Canadian Archives which are indicated at the proper place, but in making use of these calendars it must be remembered that they are neither detailed nor complete.
 A summary knowledge of this collection is obtainable by consulting the Guide to the Documents in the Manuscript Room at the Public Archives of Canada.